junzis/the-1090mhz-riddle/velocity.rst

 Decoding message subtype 1 or 2
 --------------------------------

-In subtype 1 or 2, the aircraft velocity contains speed and heading information.
+Subtype 1 (subsonic) or 2 (supersonic), are broadcast when ground velocity information are available.
+The aircraft velocity contains speed and heading information.
 The speed and heading are also decomposed into North-South, and East-West components.

+Note: The following decoding only apply to Subtype 1 (subsonic).

 For example, following message is received: